logseq/docs/db-version.md

 * `Done`
 * `Canceled`

 This property keeps a history of status changes for each block.
 Once this property changes from `Todo` to another status, its history is available by clicking on the task's spent time e.g. `9s` on the right side of a block.
+This history is queryable through advanced queries.

 #### Repeated Tasks and Nodes